japhero/ObsidianMain/Areas/school/Math/Long devision.md

 > $\begin{array}{r} -\frac{1}{2} \\ -2x+2\enclose{longdiv}{x-5}\\   {-(x-1)}\\ \hline  -4\end{array}$
 >
 > **Step 2**
-> rewrite the integral using the result of the the long devision taking the remainder out
+> rewrite the integral using the result of the the long devision taking the quotent out
 > $\int {-\frac{1}{2}-\frac{4}{2x+2}} \,dx$
 >
 > **Step 3 **